0xhiro/kim/README.md

 * Blazingly fast ⚡⚡⚡
 * Light and compact, with focus on simplicity
 * Very tiny, as small as 22KB
+* Raw binary/hex editing
+* No dependencies or external files
+* Extendable with Chad scripts

 ## Quick start